mattvenn/efabless_project_tool/README.md

 Get max number of pins in a user project's macros (needs GitHub token)

     ./efabless_tool.py --get-pin

----

-Also accepts project IDs on the standard input, so you can build pipelines to answer questions like:

 How many public projects are there?